nilsnark/aegir-drift-docs/docs/contexts/fold/index.md

 Fold is a long‑running civilization (30,000+ years of development) that has mastered spacetime engineering through Foldstones, Fold Kernels, and a tightly‑regulated network of wormholes, seedships, and pocket dimensions.

-Fold adds, on top of Core / baseline Aegir Drift:
+Fold adds, on top of Core / baseline Phase Space:

 - Foldstones and pocket dimensions
 - Fold Kernels that regulate Foldspace